Portugal's president wins new term amid COVID surge | DW | 24.01.2021

 Ex-journalist Marcelo Rebelo de Sousa won his second term as the president of Portugal, albeit with record low turnout.
 The leader said his "most urgent" task was to fight the coronavirus pandemic.

-Portugal's incumbent center-right president, Marcelo Rebelo de Sousa, seemed set for victory on Sunday, after media projections and partial results put him ahead of his rivals in the country's presidential election.

-Official partial results showed Rebelo de Sousa winning nearly 61% percent of the vote.
-Previously, an exit poll published by public broadcaster RTP put the president's share of the votes between 57% and 62%.
-The figures would be enough for him to win an absolute majority, avoiding a runoff election and handing him another 5-year term.
+Official results showed the incumbent president winning around 61% percent of the vote.
+The lead is enough for Rebelo de Sousa to secure another 5-year term and avoid a runoff election.

+"The most urgent of tasks is to combat the pandemic.
+This is my priority, in total solidarity with parliament and government," Rebelo de Sousa said in his victory speech.
-Socialist challenger Ana Gomes is projected to take second place, snagging 13% to 16% of the vote.

-The poll also showed a surprising level of support for far-right, populist candidate Andre Ventura, who is projected to place third with between 9% and 12% of the votes.
+Socialist challenger Ana Gomes took second place, snagging close to 13% of the vote.
+The count puts her just ahead of the far-right, populist candidate Andre Ventura, who secured 12% of the ballots.

-A total of seven candidates were in the running, with official results expected on Monday night.

 In 2019, Ventura won his party's first and only parliamentary seat with 1.3% of the ballots.